xMeM/vulkan-wsi-layer/README.md

 provides a generic ion implementation that may work in systems that support linear formats.
 This is selected by the `-DSELECT_EXTERNAL_ALLOCATOR=ion` option, as shown above.

-Wayland support is still **EXPERIMENTAL**.
-What this means in practice is that the support is incomplete and not ready for prime time.

 ## Installation